Floor hockey: United States of America

 In 1947, Canada's Sam Jacks was the head coach of the Canadian Floor Hockey Team which travelled from Canada to compete in the AAU Junior Olympic Games in the USA.
 The Canadians finished in third place.
 It is unclear if the style of play was the one he codified in 1936 or another variant.

 In 1962, one of the first variants of organized indoor hockey games were created in Battle Creek, Michigan in the United States by Tom Harter who used plastic sticks and pucks.
 It is unclear whether other floor hockey codes using a ball or a felt puck were in existence in the USA at the time or if this marked a new emerging variant in the country.

 In 1974, Barbara Walters & Ethel Kennedy played "Sam Jacks" floor hockey (incorrectly labelled "Floor Ringette") at Margaret Chapman School.
 A photograph was taken of one of the school's students, Maria, stick handling by Ethel Kennedy during the game.
 The game involved disabled children and was organized by the Joseph P. Kennedy Foundation.
 This was during a period where this particular variant was being changed and adapted from its initial form in order to make it playable for the Special Olympics.

 In 2003, the National Intramural-Recreational Sports Association Hockey Committee released a baseline set of rules for a specific intramural floor hockey variant for college campuses across the United States.

 Special Olympics

-One version of floor hockey was introduced as a sport in the Winter Special Olympics in 1932.

 In 1970, the Special Olympics World Winter Games added team floor hockey as an event, with the distinction of it being the only team sport under its purview.

 In 1974, Barbara Walters & Ethel Kennedy played "Sam Jacks" floor hockey (incorrectly labelled "Floor Ringette") at Margaret Chapman School.
 A photograph was taken of one of the school's students, Maria, stick handling by Ethel Kennedy during the game.
 The game involved handicapped children and was organized by the Joseph P. Kennedy Foundation.
 This was during a period where this particular variant was being changed and adapted from its initial form in order to make it playable for the Special Olympics.